ADR: Paths to Settlement

 Mediators do not take sides and they know how to deal with situations that can sometimes be tense or emotional.
 They DO NOT give legal advice, provide legal services, decide who’s right or wrong, or decide who wins or loses.

 Yes.
 Whatever is said in Mediation (offers, etc.) cannot be used as evidence in Court.
 Also, the mediators cannot be called as witnesses in court.

 What will happen at the mediation?

-The Mediators and the parties will sit around a table in one of the Magistrate Court’s Mediation Conference Rooms.
 You and the other party will have the opportunity to talk about what has happened and what is important to you.
 You will talk about different ways the case might be resolved.
 The Mediators will ask questions, try to help clarify issues, and try to make sure each party is understood and acknowledged.

 If you resolve your case through Mediation, an Agreement will be signed by all parties and will become part of the case file unless the parties want the Agreement to be confidential.
 The case will not have to proceed to Trial, and a Stipulation of Dismissal will be signed.

 Bring all documents you have pertaining to your case; they can be shared with the other party to help them understand your view, but please note that the mediators will not review or evaluate them.

 What if the other party does not abide by the agreement?

 Most times, people follow through on their Mediated Agreements.
 If the Mediated Agreement is not followed, a party may, within five years of the Dismissal, file a Motion for Judgment and Statement of Non-Compliance, together with a copy of the Mediated Agreement to have a Court reopen the case and seek a judgment against the other party.

 What happens if we don't agree/Mediation doesn't work?